hashicorp/consul/website/source/docs/agent/options.html.md

 [reload command](/docs/commands/reload.html) can also be used to trigger a configuration reload.

+You can test the following configuration options by following the [Getting Started](https://learn.hashicorp.com/consul/getting-started/install?utm_source=consul.io&utm_medium=docs) guides to install a local agent.

 ## <a name="commandline_options"></a>Command-line Options

 The options below are all specified on the command-line.